iuaiyuuu/iuaiyuuu/README.md

-# About Me

-I build systems, not just models.
+Muhammad Abiyyu Rahman

+AI Engineer · Full Stack Developer · System Architect

+I care more about how a system behaves in production than how it looks on paper.

-My work sits at the intersection of machine learning, software engineering, and real-world deployment.
-I focus on turning data into usable systems, from predictive models to fully integrated applications that can actually be operated, monitored, and iterated.
+My work sits at the intersection of machine learning, software engineering, and deployment — treated as a single system, not separate parts.
+I focus on turning data into usable applications: systems that can be run, monitored, and improved over time.

+I build end-to-end solutions across the stack, from data pipelines and ML models to backend services and web interfaces.
+My work includes sales monitoring platforms, internal tools, and full-scale ERP systems built independently from architecture to production.

-I have experience developing end-to-end solutions, including machine learning pipelines, backend systems, and user-facing interfaces.
-My projects range from sales monitoring platforms and ERP systems to AI-driven prediction systems with interpretability layers such as SHAP and LLM-based reasoning.
+I use machine learning as a component of larger systems, integrating prediction pipelines with interpretability layers such as SHAP and LLM-based reasoning, and exposing them through user-facing applications that support real decisions.

+Through 80x Studio
-Through 80xstudio, I explore how aesthetics and system design can coexist, creating products that are not only functional, but also intentional in experience and structure.
+, I explore the relationship between system design and user experience — building products that are structured, usable, and intentional.

-I am particularly interested in interpretable machine learning, system integration, and building reliable AI systems that can move beyond experimentation into practical use.
+I am particularly interested in system integration, interpretable machine learning, and building reliable AI systems that operate beyond experimentation.

-This repository serves as a minimal entry point.
-The actual work lives in deployed systems and ongoing projects.
+This repository is a minimal entry point.
+Most of the actual work exists in deployed systems and ongoing development.
 ## Presence

 | Name       | Link                                      |